miguelitogemio96/kata_bank_tool/README.md

-# KATA BANK TOOL
+# KATA BANK PACKAGE TOOL
-It's a tool that allows you map lines of text of digital numbers format into account numbers, Also you can apply some validations(functions) to each account number.
-The output will be a entire text where in each line will be the account number in int format followed by the its state.
+It's a tool that allows you map lines of text of digital numbers format into account numbers.
+Also you can apply some validations(functions) to each account number.
+The output will be a entire text where in each line will be the account number in int format followed by its state.

-### State of an Account Number
+### States of an Account Number
-- ERR if it is readable but it does't pass the validations.
+- **ILL** if the digital account number is now readable.
-- ILL if it is now readable.
+- **ERR** if the digital account number is readable but it does't pass the validations.
-- AMB is there is more that one posible account number that pass the validations(the tool tries to fix the account number if the result is ILL or ERR and show posibles valid account numbers).
+- **AMB** is there is more that one posible account number that pass all the validations(the tool tries to fix the account number if the result is ILL or ERR and show posibles valid account numbers adding or deleting one character to get a new number, then the result is listed in brackets).
-- OK when the account number is readable and pass all the validations.
+- **OK** when the account number is readable and pass all the validations.

 ## How to setup
-Before download the package, you need to be sure your pip is updated.
+Before download the package, you need to be sure your `pip` is updated.
 ```bash
 # Windows
 py -m pip install --upgrade pip